 Certificate suspension is allowed in EPKI customers.
-Certificate suspension can be used when an EPKI administrator wants to disable client certificates temporarily.
-Such situations may include temporary loss of certificates and temporary leave of users from organization, etc. Unlike certificate revocation which disables a Certificate permanently, Certificate suspension status can be lifted by an EPKI administrator to reactivate the Certificate.
+Certificate suspension can be used when an EPKI administrator wants to disable client Certificates temporarily.
+Such situations may include temporary loss of Certificates and temporary leave of users from organization, etc. Unlike certificate revocation which disables a Certificate permanently, Certificate suspension status can be lifted by an EPKI administrator to reactivate the Certificate.

-Certificate suspension is not supported for SSL, Code Signing, timestamping or Qualified Certificates.
+Certificate suspension is not supported for SSL, Code Signing, timestamping, Qualified, S/MIME BR (strict profile) or Mark Certificates.